 All use of university properties and services by registered student organizations must comply with applicable campus time, place and manner regulations outlined in University Executive Order 89-13 (visit here to access University Executive Order 89-13).

-Any and all bank accounts for recognized student organizations must be at the Patelco Credit Union.
-Any organization accounts at other financial institutions must be closed and the funds deposited in a new account at Patelco Credit Union no later than February 25, 2011.
-Student organizations that continue to have accounts at other financial institutions after February 25, 2011, are subject to disciplinary action (http://www.sfsu.edu/~sicc/socb.html).
-This change in policy will not affect any funding and financial procedures already in place with Associated Students, Inc. In addition to requiring that all student organizations bank with Patelco, the safeguards below have been established in collaboration with Patelco Credit Union.
+Any and all bank accounts for recognized student organizations must bank through the Associated Students Incorportated (ASI) process as required by CSU administrative policy 3141.01 and SF State.
+Any organization accounts at other financial institutions must be closed and the funds deposited in a new account through ASI no later than May 12, 2017.
+Student organizations that continue to have accounts at other financial institutions after May 12, 2017, are subject to disciplinary action (http://conduct.sfsu.edu/).
+This policy is separate and different from ASI funding and will not affect any funding procedures already in place with Associated Students, Inc. In addition to requiring that all student organizations bank with ASI, the safeguards below have been established in collaboration with the ASI banking process:

-- President, Financial Officer/Treasurer and Advisor for all organizations will have access to the account.
-These are the only three people that will be able to have access to the account.
+- Only the OrgSync registered President and Financial Officer/Treasurer for any student organization will have access to the account.
+These are the only two people that will be able to have access to the account.

-- The Student Organization Account Authorization Update Form must be completed annually at minimum (September 30th is the deadline) and if the president, treasurer and/or advisor change throughout the academic year.
+- The Student Organization Account Authorization Update Form must be completed annually at minimum (September 30th is the deadline) and if the president or treasurer change throughout the academic year.

-- There is a maximum cash withdraw of $50 per day per account on all student organization accounts
+- There is a maximum cash withdraw of $40 per day per account on all student organization accounts.